 The primary benefit of setting up auto-pay is eliminating the risk of late payment penalties.
 Your bill amount is automatically debited from your chosen account on or before the due date.
 This ensures continuous service and keeps your financial record clean, which is important for your credit score.

 Some service providers or digital platforms incentivise auto-pay by offering small discounts or additional rewards for setting up recurring payments.
-While not universal, it’s worth checking if your biller provides such a benefit.
+While not universal, it is worth checking if your biller provides such a benefit.
 Even a small percentage off each month can add up to significant savings over a year.

-Step 1: Open your digital payment app and find the ‘Auto-Pay’ or ‘Mandates’ section, usually under bill payments or UPI settings.
+Step 1: Here is how to set up an auto-pay mandate for your postpaid bills.
+Open your digital payment app and find the ‘Auto-Pay’ or ‘Mandates’ section, usually under bill payments or UPI settings.

-Step 3: Review the bill details and then choose the frequency (e.g., monthly) and the maximum amount you authorise for the auto-payment.
+Step 3: Review the bill details carefully to ensure they match your expectations.
+Then, choose the payment frequency, such as monthly, and set the maximum amount you authorise for the auto-payment to prevent unexpected debits.

-Step 4: Confirm the details and authenticate the mandate using your UPI PIN, ensuring you understand the terms and conditions.
+Step 4: Confirm all the entered details are correct one last time.
+Authenticate the mandate using your UPI PIN, which secures the recurring payment.
+Always ensure you fully understand the terms and conditions before finalising any auto-pay setup.

-Step 5: You’ll receive a confirmation that your auto-pay mandate has been successfully set up, and future bills will be paid automatically.
+Step 5: You will receive a confirmation that your auto-pay mandate has been successfully set up, and future bills will be paid automatically.

 Step 6: Remember, you can view, modify, or cancel your UPI AutoPay mandates at any time through your payment app for full control.

-You might assume that once you find a digital payment platform, you’re set.
+You might assume that once you find a digital payment platform, you are set.
 However, the landscape of offers and features is constantly changing.

 Regularly comparing different payment options can reveal new opportunities for savings that you might otherwise miss.
-It’s a proactive step towards smarter financial management.
+It is a proactive step towards smarter financial management.

 For example, one app might have a special offer on electricity bills, while another provides a better deal on mobile recharges.
 A quick check across a few apps can yield surprising savings.